 TL;DR

-We give a comprehensive study of the advanced technique for remote sensing representation learning including latest several latest self-supervised learning and fine-tuning for downstream tasks technique and self-supervised learning including like constructive learning a mark must autoencoder style JEPA style and so on.
+We give a comprehensive study of the advanced technique for remote sensing representation learning including several latest self-supervised learning and fine-tuning for downstream tasks technique and self-supervised learning including like contrastive learning, a masked autoencoder style, JEPA style and so on.

 Introduction